Heisenbeers/TStreamer---Peerflix-GUI/README.md

 "Videostream for Google Chromecast™" (Find it on the chrome extension store).

 Does it support apple tv?
 Yes, use the "airplay" option.

+Credits goes to the creator of Peerflix (Mathias Buus).
+I simply made a GUI for it with some neat features.